romanowski/blog/kleisli.md

 >[error]         ☆(verify(_, env)) >>>

-I will show you how to get rid of this useless type alias along with crap like
+I will show you how to get rid of this useless type alias along with line-noise like
 ```scala
 val verifyProductionLotNotDoneF: (ProductionLot) => E[ProductionLot] = verifyProductionLotNotDone
 ```